darlinecochran714/Diet_tracker/README.md

 # Diet_tracker
-A react app made to track your diet a
+A react app made to track your diet